nicklasfrahm/distributed-charging/README.md

 - `./src/manager.py <brokerURI>`
 - Mosquitto MQTT broker

+# Public broker

+A public broker can be found at `mqtt://nfrah16.dedyn.io:1883`.

 # License

 This project is licensed under the term of the [MIT license](./LICENSE.md).